alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an Assistant Professor at the Department of Strategy & Entrepreneurship at the [Norwegian Business School (BI)](https://www.bi.edu/){:target="\_blank"}.
-My teaching is focused on quantitative courses such as machine learning and econometrics, and on technological innovations and entrepreneurial finance.
+My teaching is focused on statistical courses such as machine learning and econometrics, and on technological innovations and entrepreneurial finance.

 So far results of my research have been published in [Entrepreneurship, Theory and Practice](https://doi.org/10.1177/1042258720958020) and [Small Business Economics](https://doi.org/10.1007/s11187-019-00309-8).
 You can find my publications [here](/al-folio/publications/) or on [Google scholar](https://scholar.google.com/citations?user=Pn3NdMgAAAAJ&hl=en)